OrhanKupusoglu/rng-enigma/README.md

 The outputs are sensitive to the initial configuration of  the rotors.
 Besides each dimension uses a constant index for an ever-changing array of hexadecimal digits, which is determined at design-time.
 These  indices must be selected after many tests.

-To better understand the algorithm, please refer to the source code [rng_enigma.c](./library/src/rng_enigma.c) .
+To better understand the algorithm please refer to the source code [rng_enigma.c](./library/src/rng_enigma.c) .

 &nbsp;